Supportive, Evidence-Based Therapy

 Adolescents, Teens, and Adults

 I have experience and training working with adults, teens and adolescents, and I have a special interest in working with mothers experiencing perinatal mood and anxiety disorders.
-With every individual I work with, I strive to tailor evidence-based treatments to their unique needs and goals.
+I value collaborating with clients on goals tailored to their unique needs and challenges, and I enjoy providing a warm, supportive space that empowers clients to make meaningful change.
 Read More

 Teens and Adults